sugoiJS/core/README.md

 ## ORM

-Sugoi core module contain ready to extend ORM Models of two types:
+Sugoi core module contains ready to extend ORM Models of two types:

 ### 1. Connectable Model

-Models of this type have direct connection to the storage unit, most common usage is for TCP connection.
+Models of this type have direct connection to the storage unit.

+Its most common usage is for TCP connection.

-Example by the @sugoi/mongodb package implementation:
+Example (by the @sugoi/mongodb package implementation):

     import {Connection,ConnectableModel} from "@sugoi/core";